sine27/ImagePicker/README.md

 - Allow user to select between two sources: local photo library or photo list from Unsplash(50 latest pictures)
 - Get images from the selected source, and display them in a grid layout
 - Allow user to select image, and pass the selected image to the caller of the picker
+- Support image preview (e.g. tap/hold to enlarge the image)
+- Support remove the photo in preview model if selected

 ### Optional